ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-troubleshooting.md

 #### **18. App crashes on startup**

-Common causes:

-**a)** There was a failure or error while it was patching and you installed the broken APK.
+What most likely happened was there was a failure or error while it was patching and you installed the broken APK.
 Refer to troubleshooting issue **#13** if this happened.

-**b)** Make sure you selected the APK from storage and did not select the YouTube app, which can be an unsupported split-APK.